logo Champagne Dom pérignon

 "This is the place where Dom Pierre Pérignon, a Benedictine monk, devoted 47 years of his life to inventing and perfecting techniques to create a wine whose reputation became unparalleled."

-The word "technique" reminds us that the monk is not the inventor of champagne.
-Pierre Pérignon pushes the art of creation to a level of perfection never before equaled in Champagne: he develops precise viticultural techniques to improve the quality of the grapes, he reworks the blends of different vintages and opts for fractional pressing, but also less aggressive, in order to obtain white juice from black grapes.
+The word "technique" reminds us that the monk was not the inventor of champagne.
+Pierre Pérignon pushed the art of creation to a level of perfection never before equaled in Champagne: he developed precise viticultural techniques to improve grape quality, reworked the blends of different crus and opted for fractional, but less aggressive, pressing to obtain white juices from black grapes.

-That same year, at a meeting of the Big Brand Syndicate, an advisor by the name of Lawrence Venn suggested launching an absolute luxury brand.
-Given the state of the world economy, his proposal must have sounded as stupid as Marie Antoinette's famous statement: "Let them eat brioche"!
-But the idea caught the attention of Robert-Jean de Vogüé, the new sales director of Moët & Chandon, who invited Venn to dinner to develop a battle plan to create Dom Pérignon.
+That same year, at a meeting of the Syndicat des grandes marques, a consultant by the name of Lawrence Venn suggested launching a brand of absolute luxury.
+Given the state of the world economy, his proposal must have sounded as stupid as Marie-Antoinette's famous declaration: "Let them eat brioche"!
+But the idea caught the attention of Robert-Jean de Vogüé, Moët & Chandon's new sales director, who invited Venn to dinner to draw up a battle plan to create Dom Pérignon.

 The price of a bottle of Dom Perignon champagne depends strongly on the quality of the vintage and its age.
-On average the price of a bottle of Dom Perignon is around 225€ DOM PÉRIGNON X LADY GAGA VINTAGE 2010 .
-The recent vintages are rather around 215€ (DOM PÉRIGNON VINTAGE 2012) while the oldest and thus rare ones can reach 500€ (DOM PÉRIGNON VINTAGE BLANC 2003 PLÉNITUDE 2).
+On average, a bottle of Dom Perignon costs around 225€ DOM PÉRIGNON X LADY GAGA VINTAGE 2010 .
+Recent vintages are more likely to cost around €215 (DOM PÉRIGNON VINTAGE 2012 )while older, and therefore rare, vintages can reach €500 (DOM PÉRIGNON VINTAGE BLANC 2003 PLÉNITUDE 2).

-The most expensivebottle of Dom Perignon is a Dom Perignon Rosé Vintage Gold in Methuselah format which is sold for 50,000€, its bottle is so elegant that anyone who looks at it will literally fall in love with it.
+The most expensivebottle of Dom Perignon is a Dom Perignon Rosé Vintage Gold in Methuselah format, which sells for €50,000.
+The bottle is so elegant that anyone who looks at it will literally fall in love.

-DOM PÉRIGNON MILLENNIUM 1996
+DOM PÉRIGNON MILLÉSIME 1996

 Robert Parker score: 98 / 100